DaurenDev/test-cases/README.md

     )
   ```
   <br>
-- Use NOT operator to ensure that the found record doesn't match predefined exceptions (lines 11):
+- Use NOT operator to ensure that the found record doesn't match any predefined exception (line 11):
   ```sql
     UPDATE records
     SET decision = 'reject', stop_factors = 'SC_N'